scylladb/scylla-manager/docs/source/backup/backup.rst

    sctool backup -c prod-cluster -L 's3:my-backups' -s '2019-12-09T15:16:05Z' -i 24h backup/3208ff15-6e8f-48b2-875c-d3c73f545410

-Command returns the task ID (backup/3208ff15-6e8f-48b2-875c-d3c73f545410, in this case).
+The above command returns the task ID (backup/3208ff15-6e8f-48b2-875c-d3c73f545410, in this case).
 This ID can be used to query the status of the backup task, to defer the task to another time, or to cancel the task See `Managing Tasks <../sctool/#managing-tasks>`_.

 Schedule a daily, weekly, and monthly backup ............................................
-This command series will schedule a backup on 9th Dec 2019 at 15:15:06 UTC time zone, and will repeat the backup every day (keeping the last 7 days), every week (keeping the previous week) and every month (keeping the previous month).
+This command series will schedule a backup on 9th Dec 2019 at 15:15:06 UTC time zone, and will repeat the backup every day (keeping the last 7 days), every week (keeping the previous week), and every month (keeping the previous month).
 All the data will be stored in S3 under the ``my-backups`` bucket.

 .. code-block:: none